Have you got a question about the Green Heart? Browse our FAQs to find the answer, or get in contact with the team.

 Who is building the Green Heart?

-The first stages of construction to create the Green Heart will take place over two phases of work which will involve landscaping University Square from July 2017 to November 2017, and then from November 2017 to March 2018.
+The first stages of construction to create the Green Heart involved landscaping University Square from August 2017 to May 2018 (completed).
+Green Heart landscaping on the former library site commenced following demolition in November 2017.
 Our commitment to staff and students is to ensure we provide timely and accurate information about what these changes are, and what alternative routes are best to take around campus; including disabled access.
 This will be done in a variety of ways including signage on campus, Twitter, blog posts and a dedicated webpage; all will be regularly updated.

 Will building works disrupt campus life?

-Demolition and construction will take place both in and out of term-time.
-All necessary planning has been taken to reduce disruption on campus during this transformation.
-The programme has been structured to reduce the impact on the academic calendar with the majority of demolition works taking place after the summer exam period.
+Landscaping and construction will take place both in and out of term-time.
+All necessary planning has been taken to reduce disruption on campus during this transformation and all demolition work has now been completed.
 We will ensure wheelchair access across the space at all times.
 Regular updates on building work will be shared with staff and students via Buzz, Buzz Bitesize and University wide and Green Heart communications channels including Twitter and our blog.

 Will this project reduce car parking on campus?